Choosing Your Business Name

 All states have rules regarding entity names.
 While the exact rules vary state to state, complete naming requirements for each entity type are listed in the state’s statutes.
 Generally speaking, however, there a few specific requirements that are common across states.
 No matter where you start your business, you should take the following steps to ensure you meet state naming requirements:

 - Check for name availability: Every state requires that the name of your company not be the same or deceptively similar to that of another registered business (foreign or domestic) within the state.
-You can check availability via the secretary of state in the state where the business will be registered.
+You can perform a Free Business Name Search via the secretary of state or other governing agency in the state where the business will be registered.

 - Make sure the business name has the right ending: If you form a corporation, the state will often require a certain ending, such as “corporation,” “company,” “incorporated,” “limited,” or an abbreviation of one of these words, like “Co.” or “Inc.” If you are forming an LLC, then often the state will require “LLC,” “L.L.C.,” “Limited Liability Company” or some similar ending in the name.
 Once again, the rules are state-specific.